barahilia/blog/_posts/2014-12-13-developaralysis-treatment.markdown

 to.
 Dummy `Assert.AreEqual(1+2, 3)` instead of normal and clear `assertEquals("1+2=3", 1+2, 3)`.

 By now you might be laughing to yourself, or calling this rubbish.
-So I'll continue to my point.
+A good time to get to the point.
 Yes, I brought those examples to show, that essentially, both C\# and Java are not so intrinsically different.
-They are two languages both in their own rights, with mostly not intersecting communities.
-But still for one coming from Java it'll not take the same to be effective in C\# as for those coming from no background at all.
-Or will it?
-Alice - sorry for bringing security names here - is an good learner.
-When she first met unit tests in her life, she was astonished, and started learning and experimenting what this is about.
-And she quickly understood that there are a couple of well known players in that field: suites, tests, asserts.
-Probably later she got to "system under test", starting up and tearing down procedures.
+They are two languages, both in their own rights, with mostly not intersecting communities.
+But still those coming from Java background will become effective in C\# way sooner than those coming from no background at all.
+Or will they?

+Alice - sorry for bringing security names here - is a good learner.
+When she first met unit tests in her life, she was astonished, and started learning about and experimenting with them.
+And she quickly got acquainted with a couple of well known players in that field: suites, tests, asserts.
+Probably later she came to "system under test", starting up and tearing down procedures.
 Bob is quite different.
-He's renowned sprinter, accomplishing first most tasks.
+He is a renowned sprinter, being the first to accomplish most tasks.
 He quickly and efficiently searches the Internet, copies and adapts relevant code parts, uses libraries and finds well-hidden functions that boost his productivity.
-He don't stop to contemplate over how things are done, what is the theory.
-He looks at examples and quickly learns that in most of them there are suites, tests and asserts and when the need arises, he comes to start up and tear down things.
+He don't stop to contemplate over how things are done internally, what is the theory.
+He looks at examples and mimics commands for suites, tests and asserts and when the need arises, he comes to start up and tear down things.
+Everything works, tests are in place - let's move on.

 Both Alice and Bob now should start again with a new language or a new unit test library.
 How they perceive the change?
 Bob continues on the same pace with old